Home Working & the Party Wall Act

 Even opening up rooms that were previously subdivided with a spine wall, removing a chimney breast or opening up a rear wall with a fully glazed opening can transform a property and create a more functional space for the new pattern of home working.

-All of the aforementioned works would typically require a Party Wall Notice to be served on the neighbours, and this element of the project should not be overlooked.
+All of the aforementioned works would typically require a Party Wall Notice to be served on the neighbours.
+This element of the project should not be overlooked.
 Failure to comply with the notice obligations and statutory regime of the Party Wall Act can have significant consequences, as we have set out in a previous article.

-Anstey Horne advise both Building Owners and Adjoining Owners of their obligations and rights under the Act.
-We can provide early advice by reviewing proposals and securing the necessary consents and Awards under the Act in a timely manner to allow a Building Owner’s work to proceed unhindered, or to protect the interest of an affected Adjoining Owner.
+We can provide early advice by reviewing proposals and securing the necessary consents and Awards under the Act to allow work to proceed unhindered.

 DD : 020 4534 9339

 Office : 020 4534 3140